charlesmcchan/onf-connect-18-tutorial/README.md

-# TRELLIS+P4 Tutorial
+# Trellis+P4 Tutorial

-Welcome to the TRELLIS+P4 tutorial!
+Welcome to the Trellis+P4 tutorial!
 The goal of this tutorial is to learn how to use Trellis to control a leaf-spine fabric of P4-capable devices using ONOS, and how you can use `fabric.p4` (the reference P4 program used by Trellis) to perform advanced packet processing such as VNF offloading.

+## Slides

+Tutorial slides can be downloaded at <http://bit.ly/trellis-p4-slides>

 ## Tutorial VM

 To complete the exercises, you will need to download and run the tutorial VM.
-Ask the instructors for information on how to obtain such VM.
+The instruction of downloading and setting up the tutorial VM can be found at <http://bit.ly/trellis-p4-vm-instructions>

 To run the VM you can use any modern virtualization system, although we recommend using VirtualBox.
 To download VirtualBox and import the VM use the